telerik/ajax-docs/controls/treeview/troubleshooting/telerik.web.ui.radtreeview-is-null-or-not-an-object.md

 ![](images/treeview_hs_enlarge.gif)

-The solution is to make sure that the file is intact, and it is in the location specified by the **Path** property of the ScriptManager.
+The solution is to make sure that the file is intact, and it is in the location specified by the **Path** property of the **ScriptManager**.
 If the file is accessible you will be able to view it or download it:

 >caption